bbauska/zombiePolitics/README.md

 ratus are being increasingly privatized or corporatized and removed from the dis­ course of the public good.
-Consequently, it becomes all the more crucial for educators, parents, social movements, and others to raise fundamental questions about what it means to revitalize a politics and ethics that takes seriously “such val­ ues as citizen participation, the public good, political obligation, social governance, and community.”
+Consequently, it becomes all the more crucial for educators, parents, social movements, and others to raise fundamental questions about what it means to revitalize a politics and ethics that takes seriously "such val­ ues as citizen participation, the public good, political obligation, social governance, and community."</p>

-The call for a revitalized politics grounded in an effective democracy substan­ tively challenges the dystopian practices of the new culture of fear and neoliberal­ ism-with their all-consuming emphasis on insecurity, market relations, commercialization, privatization, and the creation of a world-wide economy of
+<p>The call for a revitalized politics grounded in an effective democracy substan­
+tively challenges the dystopian practices of the new culture of fear and neoliberal­ ism-with their all-consuming emphasis on insecurity, market relations, commercialization, privatization, and the creation of a world-wide economy of